oonauzz/chinese-industries-rotation-quant-model/README.md

-# Quantitative Industry Rotation Model README
+# Quantitative Industry Rotation Model

 This Python script implements a quantitative industry rotation model for financial analysis.
 The model is designed to analyze industry-level data and provide insights for portfolio management and trading strategies.
 Below is an overview of the functionalities and usage instructions for the script: